-\gg Click Reset to clear your changes and reset to default settings.
+Click Reset to reset the sliders.
 If you saved your changes, you cannot reset your settings.

 Scroll with your mouse to adjust the brush size on the fly, or press the SHIFT key while you scroll to adjust feathering.

 Repair Tool Options